A Boomerang Classroom product

 In the room

-Beta is part of the work
+Early access is part of the work

-We treat beta like AP Seminar treats research.
+We treat early access like good research.

-v1 · Beta release
+v1 · Early-access release

-The PT1 + PT2 spine
+The research-project spine

-• Teacher dashboard with rubric-aligned progress
+• Student dashboard with rubric-aligned progress

-• Annotated bibliography with RAVEN per source
+• Annotated bibliography with SIFT, CRAAP, or RAVEN per source

-• TMP planner with peer review
+• Team board with peer review column

 • Privacy-first auth, FERPA-aware language